restic/restic/doc/060_forget.rst

    ---------------------------------------------------------------
    8 snapshots

-The result of the ``forget --keep-daily`` operation only partially depends on when it is run: it will only count the days for which a snapshot exists, although with a `time` lying in the future are ignored and never removed.
+The result of the ``forget --keep-daily`` operation only partially depends on when it is run; it will only count the days for which a snapshot exists, although snapshots with a `time` lying in the future are ignored and never removed.
 This is a safety feature: it prevents restic from removing snapshots when no new ones are created.
 Otherwise, running ``forget --keep-daily 4`` on a Friday (without any snapshot Monday to Thursday) would remove all snapshots!

 Another example: Suppose you make daily backups for 100 years.
 Then ``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 75``